Value-focused model aces the basics buts lacks style

 Only two engines and two trims

-Fuel economy for both models is identical, with each setting drivers back just £30 in annual car tax at 2016/17 rates.
-A number of rivals offer lower claimed fuel consumption, however, meaning that if you want the most economical small car, this isn’t it.
+Fuel economy for both models is identical, although a number of rivals offer lower claimed fuel consumption, meaning that if you want the most economical small car, this isn’t it.
 On the other hand, in 85hp form the Ka+ is one of the faster city cars.

 At this end of the market many cars feel like they’ve had equipment stripped out to cut the price.
 With just two specification levels on offer, this is not the case with the Ka+.

 Even the basic car includes Bluetooth, an alarm and a trip computer plus a handy speed limiter and hill start assist.
 Those after an automatic gearbox, however, will be disappointed, as just a five-speed manual is available with both engines.

 - June 2016 – Replacing the Fiat 500-based three-door Ka, the five-door Ka+ is available to order with first deliveries in September.
 Practicality and value are now the key factors, with just two trim levels – Studio and Zetec – available with 70hp and 85hp versions of the same 1.2-litre Ti-VCT petrol engine.

 - January 2017 – Limited availability Zetec Black Edition and Zetec White Edition launched with the more powerful 85hp engine.
 The Black Edition has Tuxedo Black bodywork with contrasting Frozen White roof and mirror caps; the White Edition the opposite way around.
 Both have 15-inch black alloy wheels and rear privacy glass.